QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 		- **chaining**: each bucket contains a linkedlist of items hashed to it
 			- uses more memory
 			- worst case: O(n), all elements hashed to one bucket
-		- **open addressing**: each buckect contains one element, look in successive array element to find a place for new item
+		- **open addressing**: each bucket contains one element, look in successive array element to find a place for new item
 			- when removing an element, mark it as NP (not present), so when searching for an element, could keep looking
 			- stop searching until it finds a null or the element you're searching for
 			- clustering: nearby hashes have similar probe sequences, so more collision